tristanbatchler/japan-blog/_posts/2023-02-06-tokyo-return.md

 He even tried to sell us some t-shirts before we left.
 We politely declined, but in hindsight that would have been a cool souvenir to have.
 He didn't offer to drive us to the station, which was a relief as we weren't too keen on getting back into his death trap of a car.
 We were excited to explore more of Tōkyō, but we were also a little sad to be leaving this weird and wonderful place behind.

-After walking back to Yudanaka station for the last time, a friendly station attendant helped us purchase our tickets to Nagano.
+After walking back to [Yudanaka Station (湯田中駅)](https://en.wikipedia.org/wiki/Yudanaka_Station) for the last time, a friendly station attendant helped us purchase our tickets to Nagano.
 Our train wasn't due to arrive for some time, so we grabbed some pizza buns and hot tea from Lawson for breakfast (nutritious and delicious!).
 There wasn't a clear line to board the train, people were just kind of huddled in the waiting area, so we were a bit confused.
 After committing to awkwardly standing at the back of the group, people were eventually allowed through the gates and onto the train.

-Once on the train, we found that Tristan's luggage fit in the overhead carry area, but Soph's didn't.
+Once on the train, we found that Soph's luggage [didn't fit in the overhead compartment](https://www.youtube.com/watch?v=27PFEeRDYJQ).
 So, we had to sit separately, with Soph next to her luggage.
 The train ride was a pleasant 45 minutes with some great views.

 {% include image-gallery.html folder="/assets/uploads/images/yamanouchi/8" %}